isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 ##### **International Friendship Day**

-International Friendship Day (IFD) celebrates the cultural diversities in ASEAN and the connection Singapore shares with her neighboring countries and beyond.&nbsp;
+International Friendship Day (IFD) celebrates the cultural diversities in ASEAN and the connection Singapore shares with her neighboring countries and beyond.

 The theme for this year’s IFD is ‘Singapore in Asia’.
 Through this theme, we had the opportunity for students to be acquainted with the diverse and colorful culture and traditions of countries in Asia.
 It was a special event as our friends and teachers did a fashion parade to showcase the different traditional attires found in Asia.